AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-embryonal/README.md

 ## Folder Content

 [`00-embryonal-select-pathology-dx.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-embryonal/00-embryonal-select-pathology-dx.nb.html) is a notebook used to explore the `pathology_diagnosis` and `pathology_free_text_diagnosis` fields in the `release-v17-20200908` version of `pbta-histologies.tsv`.
 Prior to `release-v17-20200908`, this module used `broad_histology == "Embryonal tumor"` to identify samples to be included for subtyping.
+ATRT and Medulloblastoma samples were also filtered out with this method of identifying samples.
 In future releases, the `broad_histology` values will be derived from the `pathology_diagnosis` and `molecular_subtype` values (see [#748](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/748)); this module generates the latter.
 Thus, this notebook looks to identify the samples to be included for subtyping based on the `pathology_diagnosis` and `pathology_free_text_diagnosis` values.